Language Requirement: None

 Through structured engagements with influential texts in food studies and Greek food, culture and history and guided encounters in key food-related locations (ancient and contemporary) across the country participants will gain important insights into Greek cuisine in the three different and complementary regional contexts.
 The program focuses on experiential learning in the historically rich and dynamically modern city of Athens and on the nearby Cycladic Island of Kea, the productive fields and vineyards of the charming Peloponnese region, and in Crete, the sun-drenched epicenter of the UNESCO World Heritage recognized Mediterranean diet.
 These areas of Greece are all famous for their strong food-based identities, their beautiful landscapes, and their high-quality foods and wines.

 The program is taught in English; there is no language requirement and the program is open to all majors.
-It is particularly suitable for students in food studies, business, environmental studies, sociology, international studies, geography, humanities, and anthropology.
+It is particularly suitable for students in food studies, business, environmental studies, sociology, global studies, geography, humanities, and anthropology.

 Dates and Deadlines